A Digital Nomad Guide to Sharm El Sheikh

 The level of medical care and supplies can’t be compared with the one in Western countries.
 There are some great doctors, however, and it’s not a bad idea to ask on Facebook groups such as Sharm Information for people’s experiences and opinions.
 The level of English spoken at the hospitals is sufficient.

-There are two private hospitals, and one public in Sharm El Sheikh.
+There are two private and one public hospital in Sharm El Sheikh.
 All three are located between Hay El Nour and Hadaba, but there are ambulance points all over the city in case you live further away and would need urgent care.
-The private ones are Sinai Clinic and South Sinai hospital, and the care is more expensive here.
+The private ones are Sinai Clinic and South Sinai Hospital, and the care is more expensive here.
 As always when staying abroad, it’s a good idea to have international insurance.
 The public hospital is Sharm International Hospital, also referred to as pyramids hospital because of its shape.
 There’s a clinic for less urgent care and an ER.
 There are also a few dental clinics, labs, and women’s clinics in the city.
 In the case of diving-related injuries, there are two decompression chambers.
 In case you can’t find the care you need in Sharm, you might be referred to Cairo.

 Pharmacies are everywhere and are relatively cheap.
 A lot of medication is available without a prescription, so many tourists come to restock.
 El Ezaby Pharmacy is a chain with 4 locations and they deliver everything you need to your doorstep.
 The pharmacies are also the best places to buy mosquito repellent because they are quite aggressive.
 They also sell products for body care such as razors, shampoos, and hair dye.